Master of Arts in Contemporary Performance Practices,

 National Institute of Education, Singapore

 Bachelor of Fine Arts in Dance (Ballet Pedagogy),

 School of Dance, University of Oklahoma, USA

 Grace Leong, a multi-disciplinary artist and scholar, was trained as a dancer and later in contemporary performance practices.
-A post-colonial Chinese Malaysian who lives in Singapore, she is fascinated by issues of identity and multi-cultural art practices.
+A post-colonial Chinese Malaysian based in Singapore, she is fascinated by issues of identity and multi-cultural art practices in Southeast Asia.

 Her key projects focus on Southeast Asian themes, which include “Spirit of Kelantan”, a documentary launched on MediaCorp’s OKTO Channel in 2011 as well as “Ramayana In Its Forms”, “Transcend Sbek Thom” and “Encounter Hun Lakorn Lek”, which are public performances in 2011, 2012 and 2013, investigating collective memory and embodiment of the arts of traditional theatre.
 Her most recent research titled Building Intrinsic Motivation through Compassion, Collaboration and Contribution: The Role of Interdisciplinary Project (Puppetry) in the Arts Education was presented at Southeast Asian Arts Forum 2019.